 East Sussex FDAC opened in April 2015.
-It has grown out of the existing multi-disciplinary SWIFT service, commissioned jointly by children and adult social care.
+It has grown out of the existing multi-disciplinary SWIFT service, commissioned jointly by Children’s Social Care and the local NHS Foundation Trust.
 East Sussex has been particularly interested in using the FDAC approach to address mental health issues affecting substance misusing parents.
 Currently the court operates out of Hastings, and the team is based in Eastbourne.
-As of July 2016 a new FDAC court will be operating in Brighton and Hove, whose local authorities will by buying in services from the East Sussex team to work with a small number of their families.

 The FDAC National Unit supported the four sites listed below to establish their FDACs using seed funding awarded from the Department for Education Innovation Programme 2015-2016.